-A cluster is called non-trivial if it contains more than on point of $P_f$. \end{defn}
+A cluster is called non-trivial if it contains more than one point of $P_f$. \end{defn}

 The set $P_f$ is a disjoint union of clusters and each cluster contains at most $m$ points.
-As can be seen from the asymptotic formula~\ref{eqn:as_formula}, for the points $a_{ij}$ and $a_{kl}$ with big potentials being in the same cluster is equivalent to having the same potential and belonging to the same tract.
-Further, for points with big potentials, being in the same cluster implies that distance between them is very small, whereas the distance between any pair of clusters is bounded from below.
+As can be seen from the asymptotic formula~\ref{eqn:as_formula}, for points with big potentials, being in the same cluster implies that the distance between them is very small, whereas the distance between any pair of clusters is bounded from below.

-Denote by $\SV(f)$ the singular values of $f$, i.e.\ the image of (finite) singular values of $f_0$ under $c$.
+Denote by $\SV(f)$ the singular values of $f$, i.e.\ the image of the (finite) singular values of $f_0$ under $c$.
 Since we are interested only in the parameter space of $f_0$, without loss of generality we might assume that $\SV(f_0)\cap I(f_0)=\emptyset$, in particular, all exponentially bounded external addresses and potentials are realized.
-We say that a list of external addresses $\{\underline{s}_i\}_{i=1}^m$ and potentials $\{T_i\}_{i=1}^m$ admits only finitely many non-trivial clusters containing more than one point, if the union of the orbits of $f_0$ realizing $\{\underline{s}_i\}_{i=1}^m$ and $\{T_i\}_{i=1}^m$ contains finitely many non-trivial clusters.
+We say that a list of external addresses $\{\underline{s}_i\}_{i=1}^m$ and potentials $\{T_i\}_{i=1}^m$ \emph{admits finitely many non-trivial clusters}, if the union of the orbits of $f_0$ realizing $\{\underline{s}_i\}_{i=1}^m$ and $\{T_i\}_{i=1}^m$ contains finitely many non-trivial clusters.